905-864-6888 Milton, Ontario

 Also known as Rose City, thanks to its landscapes enriched with an abundance of wild roses, Camrose is situated in central Alberta, Canada.
 The history of its roses dates to 1995, when Jerry Twomey, a local rose florist, nurtured roses to grow in Alberta’s weather.

-If you’re looking for the best places to live in Alberta for your aging loved ones, Seasons Retirement has a beautiful retirement community in Camrose.
+If you’re looking for the best places to live in Alberta for older adults, Seasons Retirement Communities has a beautiful retirement community in Camrose.

 2. High River